 - Publics and politics

-Students can study sociology as a major (the Bachelor of Arts in Sociology), a minor, or a guided area of study (for Liberal Arts majors).
+Students can study sociology as a major (BA, Sociology), as a minor, or as part of a self-designed program (BA or BS, Liberal Arts).

 At Eugene Lang College, you'll benefit from the intimate, seminar-based program of the college and the rich resources of The New School, a progressive urban university.
 These resources include